jaredschiltz/Pen-Plotter-Arduino-Shield/README.md

 # Pen-Plotter-Arduino-Shield

 ## This is a Pen Plotter Arduino Shield to be used with an Uno R3 Arduino.
-Rev -
+Rev A

 This shield is designed to work with an Arduino that has been loaded with GRBL 0.9.
 All electrical pin definitions are the default pin assignments specified in the 0.9 version of the code.
 N.B, servo PWM control uses PIN D11 (the Z-Limit signal).
 Pen-up command is M03 S255 and Pen-down command is M03 S0.
 With the current firmware, the angle delta between S255 and S0, is 90 degrees.
 A couple notes about this shield: